Unlocking the transmission archive in Arabic manuscript cultures

 Stefan Leder/Yāsīn Muḥammad al-Sawwās/Maʾmūn al-Ṣāġarjī, Muʿjam al-samāʿāt al-Dimashqīya.
 Les certificats d’audition à Damas.
 550-750/1155-1349, Damascus 1996 and Stefan Leder/Yāsīn Muḥammad al-Sawwās/Maʾmūn al-Ṣāġarjī, Muʿjam al-samāʿāt al-Dimashqīya - ṣūwar al-makhṭūṭāt.
 Recueil de documents fac-similés des certificats d’audition à Damas.
 550-750/1155-1349, Damascus 2000

 ACP is the first major project aimed at unlocking the potential of this unique source corpus.
-We have started to go through the holdings of selected libraries (Staatsbibliothek Berlin, Forschungsbibliothek Gotha, The Bibliothèque nationale de France, Syrian National Library), but we cannot claim to have identified all audition certificates in the manuscript books on their shelves.
+We have begun reviewing the holdings of selected libraries (see versions), but we cannot claim to have identified all audition certificates in the manuscript books on their shelves.
 We will continue to go through further collections to enlarge this first large-scale and fully searchable corpus of audition certificates.

 Audition certificates are the result of complex documentary practices and they were written by highly specialised communities.
 We have only started to understand many of the scribal practices, documentary logics and archival practices that shaped the various forms of certificates in different places and in different periods.
 The following list provides some background in order to understand the wider historical context of the certificates and the practices that shaped them: